SwissHope/Number-Guessing-Game/README.md

 At this stage, it's unclear what can be added, but that will become clear, in due time.

 Suggestions are welcome, if you feel that some could be made.

+Code is shared under the CC-BY 4.0, which is found here --> https://creativecommons.org/licenses/by/4.0/legalcode